dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 ![wiley](pics/findall_is_pretty_acme.jpg)

-Note that it _does_ work with unbound variables that have constraints, at least in SWI Prolog.
+Note that it _does_ work with unbound variables that have constraints or attributes, at least in SWI Prolog.
 See "Will constraints be retained?" below.

 ## Intro